Discrete Representations Strengthen Vision Transformer Robustness: Appendix

 Since the $f$-divergence is non-negative, we have:

 Using the factorization, we have:

 \Eqref{eq:factorization} yields the ELBO:

 In the first stage, we maximize the ELBO with respect to $\phi$ and $\theta$, which corresponds to learning the VQ-VAE encoder and decoder.
-Following~\cite{oord2017neural}, the prior is designed such that the regularization term (the KL divergence) amounts to a constant $\log K$, where $K$ is the size of the codebook $\rmV$.
+We assume a uniform prior for both $p_\psi(y|x,z)$ and $p(z)$.
+Given that $q_\phi(z|x)$ predicts a one-hot output, the regularization term (KL divergence) will be a constant $\log K$, where $K$ is the size of the codebook $\rmV$.
+As in the VQ-VAE model, the distribution $p_\theta$ is deterministic.
+We note a similar assumption as in the DALL-E model~\citep{ramesh2021zero} is used to stabilize the training, which means the transformer is not learned at this stage.
+We have the same observation as in DALL-E that this strategy works better than jointly training with $p_\psi(y|x,z)$.

 In addition to the reconstruction loss, the VQ-VAE's training objective adds a dictionary learning loss and a commitment loss, calculated from:

 where $z_e(x)$ and $z_q(x)$ represent the encoder output and the decoder input, respectively. $\vv$ denotes the discrete embedding for the image $x$. $\text{sg}(\cdot)$ is the stop gradient function.
 The training used straight-through estimation which just copies gradients from $z_q(x)$ to $z_e(x)$.
 Notice that our implementation uses VQ-GAN~\citep{VQGAN} which adds an additional GAN loss: